Tom Hansen, Mayor

 In addition, Laurie has specific training and experience in conflict resolution, police litigation, and 3330 of the State of California Government Code.

-She is the City’s representative to the Southern California Association of Governments, Eco-Rapid Transit, and the Los Angeles Community Choice Energy Authority, and is a member of the Gateway Cities/COG SR-91/I-605/I-405 Corridor Cities Committee,
+She is the City’s representative to the League of California Cities, the Southern California Association of Governments, Eco-Rapid Transit, and the Los Angeles Community Choice Energy Authority, and is a member of the Gateway Cities/COG SR-91/I-605/I-405 Corridor Cities Committee,

 Laurie volunteers for Veterans Affairs at the VA Long Beach Healthcare System, is a philanthropist for Parkinson’s disease, and a team coach for individuals with Parkinson’s.
 She is currently a member of the Paramount Women’s Club.